-In accordance with generally accepted accounting standards, the Foundation records a liability for funds received from the agency for its endowment.
+In accordance with generally accepted accounting standards, the Foundation records a liability on the consolidated statement of financial position for funds received from the agency for its endowment.
 Distributions from Agency endowments are restricted to the Agency, and are subject to the current spending policies of the Foundation.